CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 1. Click Identity Icon under Settings on the left side menu
 2. Click Azure role assignments
-3. Click Add role assignment  (note I don't seem to have permissions to do this.)
+3. Click Add role assignment

+Note, many of the screen shots below don't show how to get to that menu.
+When I tried to reproduce these steps, I was getting permission issues.

 ![Add Role Assignment](../../azure_web_interface_images/VM_Add_Role_Assignment.png)